JasnoorSekhon16/Diary_daily_25/README.md

 A unique identifier assigned to every network interface card (NIC) or device that connects to a network.

 It's used to identify devices on a local network.

+**DNS**

+DNS is like the phonebook of the internet.

+It translates human-friendly domain names (like www.google.com) into IP addresses (like 142.250.195.100).